Matt O'Riley: International career

 O'Riley was an England youth international.
-As well as England, he is eligible to represent Ireland, Denmark and Norway due to his mother's side of the family.
+Apart from England, he is eligible to represent Denmark due to his maternal family.
 In February 2022, O'Riley declared his interest in representing Denmark internationally when he stated that: "I played for England youth teams but at the same time, I do feel quite Danish.
 My mum is Danish and I can speak a decent amount and I can understand a very good amount.
 In that sense, I don't think it is out of the question at all.
 If I did get a call up from Denmark, I don't think I'd be saying no".

-In March 2022, O'Riley was called up to the Denmark under-21s for the first time.
-On 14 June 2022, O'Riley scored his first goal for Denmark against the Turkey under-21s in a UEFA European Under-21 Championship qualifying match - which Denmark won 3-2.
+In March 2022, O'Riley was called up to the Denmark under-21 for the first time.
+On 14 June 2022, O'Riley scored his first goal against Turkey in a 2023 UEFA European Under-21 Championship qualification which Denmark won 3–2.

+On 20 November 2023, O'Riley made his senior debut for Denmark, starting in a UEFA Euro 2024 qualifying match against Northern Ireland.
+Despite his fantastic form for Celtic, he was controversially left out of the 26-man squad for the finals in Germany.
+Denmark manager Kasper Hjulmand said: "Matt has been a really good player, he's had a great season.
+He played well and I understand the question.
+I have chosen six other midfielders but it was tight.
+I have chosen six players that we can move around a bit.
+Mikkel Damsgaard and Andreas Christensen can also cover positions in the midfield.
+It has gone beyond Matt, but it was a difficult choice.
+I know he will play a lot of international matches.
+He couldn't have done anything differently [to earn a place in the squad].
+He could hardly do better than what he did this season."